By BVS Staff

 Nurse practitioners (NP)s provide general care to patients as primary or specialty care providers.
 They may assess patients' symptoms, determine a diagnosis, and create a care plan.
 In this way, nurse practitioners perform many of the same duties as a primary or specialty care doctor.
 Of course, nurse practitioners work under the supervision of doctors and must consult with them regularly.

-According to the Bureau of Labor Statistics (BLS), nurse practitioners earned a median annual wage of $100,910, as of May 2016.
+According to the Bureau of Labor Statistics (BLS), nurse practitioners earned a median annual wage of $100,910.
 Pay for nurse practitioners can vary significantly depending on a number of factors, including their work environment.
-Nurse practitioners who work in hospitals tend to make more than those who work in doctors’ offices, for instance.
+Nurse practitioners who work in hospitals tend to make more than those who work in doctors' offices, for instance.

 The job outlook for nurse practitioners is very promising.
 According to the BLS, jobs for NPs are expected to grow by 35% by the year 2024.
 That means approximately 44,700 new positions for nurse practitioners across the United States.
 Many of these positions will be filled by graduates of online doctor of nursing practice programs such as those highlighted in this ranking.

 Certified nurse anesthetists (CRNAs) administer anesthesia to patients undergoing surgery and other medical procedures.
 Although this is their primary function, CRNAs also educate patients about the risks of anesthesia prior to the procedure and answer any questions they may have.
 They will remain by the patient's side throughout the procedure to monitor them and to increase or decrease the anesthesia as needed.